Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Riemann-Hilbert problem

-and we claim that when $q(0)\in \ell^{2,1}$, the corresponding reflection coefficient $r$ belongs to $H^1$ as shown in Proposition \ref{p2.2}. \begin{proposition} Suppose that $q(0)\in \ell^{2,1}$ and no spectral singularity, i.e., $a$ admits no zero on $\Sigma$.
-Let $r$ be the corresponding reflection coefficient as defined in \eqref{e2.20}.
-We assert that $r\in H^1$. \end{proposition} Before we prove Proposition \ref{p2.2}, we introduce
+The assertion that when $q(0)\in \ell^{2,1}$, the corresponding reflection coefficient $r$ belongs to $H^1$ is checked in the following proposition. \begin{proposition} Suppose that $q(0)\in \ell^{2,1}$ and there is no spectral singularity, that is, $a(\lambda)$ admits no zero on $\Sigma$.
+Let $r(\lambda)$ be the corresponding reflection coefficient as defined in \eqref{e2.20}.
+We assert that $r\in H^1$. \end{proposition} Before we prove Proposition \ref{p2.2}, transform the modified Jost solution for $t=0$ into

-and it is a little abuse of notation that we simply note $q_n=q_n(0)$ in the proof.
-Substituting \eqref{e2.3} into \eqref{e2.15}, we obtain that
+and it is a little abuse of notation that we simply denote $q_n=q_n(0)$ in the proof below.
+Rewrite $a(\lambda)$, $b(\lambda)$ by substituting \eqref{e2.3} into \eqref{e2.15},

-and that $Y^\pm$ satisfy the following Volterra summation equation:
+and it is readily seen that $\tilde Y^\pm$ satisfy the following Volterra summation equation: